MosheBerman/brisket-mashup/README.md

 ---
 To run brisket, simply run `python Main.py` in your terminal.
 Brisket will log out some steps as it runs.
 Bear in mind that we're making many web requests, so this may take some time, depending on your internet connection.

-On unixes, run as sudo so that Brisket can save the results.
+Note: On unixes, be sure to run as sudo so that Brisket can save the results.

-Live Demo:
----
-You can see a live demo at http://mosheberman.com/brisket/index.html

 License
 ---